jym16/jym16.github.io/_pages/teaching.md

 ---
 layout: page
 permalink: /teaching/
-title: teaching
+title: Teaching
 description: Materials for courses you taught.
-Replace this text with your description.
+To be added later.
-nav: true
+nav: false
-nav_order: 5
+nav_order: 4
 ---

-For now, this page is assumed to be a static description of your courses.
-You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.
+...Under construction...

-Organize your courses by years, topics, or universities, however you like!
+To be added as I teach more courses